fuszenecker/Kubernetes/ZFS-NFS.md

-# ZFS, NFS amd Kubernetes
+# ZFS, NFS and Kubernetes

 ## ZFS